Daniel Lajud: Atlante

 On 28 June 2022, Lajud joined Atlante.
 He made his debut two days later as a starter in a 3–0 home win against Atlético La Paz; after the end of the match, Lajud proposed to his girlfriend.
 On 13 July, Lajud scored his first goal for Atlante in a 3–1 win against Cancún.
 He scored consecutive braces in a 5–0 win against Tlaxcala and a 2–2 draw against Cimarrones de Sonora, on 5 and 8 September, respectively.
 After defeating Celaya in the final, Layun helped Atlante win the Apertura 2022.

 In the first matchday of the Clausura 2023, Lajud scored a brace against Alebrijes de Oaxaca in a 4–0 win on 5 January 2023.
 He scored another brace on 31 January, helping his side win 3–0 against Mineros de Zacatecas.
+Atlante eventually finished semi-finalists of the Clausura 2023.
+Lajud scored 13 goals in 39 games during the 2022–23 season.

+In the 2023–24 season, Lajud scored eight goals in 36 games, helping Atlante finish runners-up in the Apertura 2023 and champions of the Clausura 2024.

+Panetolikos

+On 2 August 2024, Lajud signed a two-year contract with Super League Greece club Panetolikos.
+His contract was terminated by mutual consent on 12 August 2025, after having played 27 games in the 2024–25 season.

+Roda JC

+On 14 August 2025, Lajud signed for Eerste Divisie club Roda JC, on a two-year contract with the option for a third.

 International career

 On 19 September 2022, he obtained a Lebanese passport in order to play for the Lebanon national team.
 Lajud was first called up by coach Aleksandar Ilić ahead of Lebanon's friendly fixture against Kuwait in Dubai, United Arab Emirates on 19 November 2022.
 He made his debut as a starter, with the match ending in a 2–0 defeat.

+In December 2023, Lajud was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

-Lajud is an attacking midfielder known for his speed and powerful mid-range shooting.
+Mainly a left winger, Lajud can also play as an attacking midfielder.
+He is known for his speed and powerful mid-range shooting.

 Personal life

-Lajud is of Lebanese descent through his father.
+Lajud is of Lebanese descent through his father, and holds Mexican, Lebanese, and Spanish citizenship.
+His brother, Rodrigo, a footballer as well.

-Lajud's brother, Rodrigo, is also a footballer.
-On 30 June 2022, he proposed to his girlfriend at Estadio Ciudad de los Deportes, Atlante's home stadium, following his club debut.
+On 30 June 2022, following his debut for Atlante, Lajud proposed to his girlfriend at Estadio Ciudad de los Deportes, the club's home stadium.